 Correspondence-school law graduate Tom Brewster travels west to seek his fortune.
 Unfortunately, his "cowboy" abilities leave a lot to be desired and earn him the nickname "Sugarfoot", ...
 See full summary »

 Don 'Red' Barry

-Lawman is the story of Marshal Dan Troop of Laramie, Wyoming and his deputy Johnny McKay, an orphan Troop took under his wing.
-In the second season Lily Merrill opens The Birdcage Saloon where she sings and entertains and has a close, unspoken relationship with Troop.
-Written by
+This is the story of Marshal Dan Troop of Laramie, Wyoming, and his Deputy Johnny McKay, an orphan Troop took under his wing.
+In the second season, Lily Merrill opens The Birdcage Saloon, where she sings and entertains and has a close, unspoken relationship with Troop.

 Was this review helpful to you?